Kennesaw State University: Spaceship Earth

-Kennesaw Hall

-Kennesaw Hall is home to the Bagwell College of Education and administrative offices of the university.
-The Office of the President resides on the top floor of the building that can be seen from Barrett Parkway (a busy Kennesaw road a few miles away) and Kennesaw Mountain.
-Kennesaw Hall overlooks the Campus Green and is one of the largest buildings in the east section of campus.
+In late 2006, only three months after its installation, the structure collapsed.
+Reconstruction was completed on October 26, 2010.
+The statue was dismantled in December 2022 due to continuing structural insufficiencies.

 Convocation Center

 The Convocation Center is located southeast of the Campus Green and houses the NCAA Division I men's and women's basketball programs at Kennesaw State University.
 The Convocation Center is a multipurpose facility that supports academic classes, lectures, concerts, theatrical performances, athletic events, graduations, and convocation ceremonies.
 The facility has locker rooms, training rooms, and offices for the athletic department.
 The third floor of the center houses hospitality and conference suits that overlook the arena floor.
 KSU's Convocation Center is the largest of its kind in northwest Georgia, with seating for 4,800.

 Bentley Rare Book Gallery

-The Bentley Rare Book Gallery and Special Collections, named in honor of Fred and Sara Bentley, brings together a world-class collection of 15,000 items that spans the history of the written word in the Western World.
-This collection provides undergraduate students the opportunity to study original works firsthand.
-Recent additions to this collection include a fourth-folio Shakespeare dated 1685b and a first-edition complete works of Chaucer dated 1542.
-Located on the basement floor of KSU's Sturgis Library, the Rare Book Gallery can be reserved for classroom visits, meetings, and presentations, and is open for research by appointment.
+The Bentley Rare Book Gallery and Special Collections houses 15,000 items.

 Dr. Bobbie Bailey and Family Performance Center

-The Bailey Performance Center opened its doors in October 2007.
-The $9 million facility contains a 630-seat auditorium designed to accommodate a variety of performance ensembles, the Gwendolyn Brooker Rehearsal Hall, and the Don Russell Clayton Gallery.
-While serving as the heart of Kennesaw State's Bailey School of Music, the center hosts rehearsals, masterclasses, recording sessions, and recitals for the music faculty and students.
+The Bailey Performance Center opened in 2007.
+The facility contains a 630-seat auditorium and the Don Russell Clayton Gallery.
+It serves as the heart of Kennesaw State's Bailey School of Music.